Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/PW_Crack_3.md

 pos_pw_list = ["f09e", "4dcf", "87ab", "dba8", "752e", "3961", "f159"]
 ```

-The description suggests that we should brute force the solution but lets check if there is an faster way.
+The description suggests that we should brute force the solution but lets check if there is a faster way.
-On many easier challenge you can sometimes just Google for the hash to find the corresponding plain text for it.
+In many easier challenges you can sometimes just Google for the hash to find the corresponding plain text for it.
 So lets try that.
 Get the hash
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/Beginner_picoMini_2022/General_Skills/PW_Crack_3]